Not sure if New York Fries is right for you?

 Potential Mitigations

-• A business advisor can help you investigate the specific US market experience of the key management and support team.
+• A business advisor can help you investigate the U.S.-specific franchise experience of the key personnel who will be directly supporting your operations.

 Citations: Item 2